“0:00 What is voluntary assumption of the risk?

 On the other hand, under the secondary assumption, the defendant has a duty of care toward the plaintiff but breaches it.
 For example, Jerry tells John at a party that he has had too many drinks and should not drive but then proceeds to offer John a drive back home.

-If John steps into the vehicle with Jerry and an accident occurs, he will not be able to pursue a personal injury claim against Jerry.
+If John steps into the vehicle with Jerry and an accident occurs, he cannot pursue a personal injury claim against Jerry.

 The assumption of risk defense is often used in cases that involve: